test-fullautomation/python-genpackagedoc/README.rst

         packagedoc\packagedoc_config.json

-     Before you start the installation you have to introduce the following environment variables:
+     Before you start the installation you have to introduce the following environment variables, that are used in ``packagedoc_config.json``:

      - ``GENDOC_LATEXPATH`` : path to ``pdflatex`` executable
      - ``GENDOC_PLANTUML_PATH`` : path to ``plantuml`` executable (optional)